Vanshsmann/CSE3330-Project-1/Queries.md

 - SELECT " Cinema_name" FROM Cinema, Screening WHERE Screening.Movie_id = 3 and Cinema_id = " Cinema_id"
 3. List the seats that are booked in all cinemas for a particular movie.
 - SELECT SeatNum FROM BookTicket WHERE BookTicket.Movie_id = 3;

+6. Given a movie and session time how many seats are available.
+SELECT “Movie_id” FROM Movies, Screening,BookTicket WHERE “Movie_id” = “Gladiator” and Screen_time = “4 pm - 6 pm”